-Most people would agree that there aren't many good store bought vegan cheeses available.
+Most people would agree that there aren't many good store-bought vegan kinds of cheese available.
 Especially for those new to the vegan diet and are looking for exact replicas of the cow milk based cheeses.
-With the exception of a few artisan cheeses that are available in select cities around the world, I would have to agree.
+With the exception of a few artisan brands that are available in select cities around the world, I would have to agree.

 Let me introduce you to my Vegan Ricotta Cheese.